100 Common Welsh Surnames Or Last Names With Meanings

 57. Maddocks

-It is derived from Welsh personal name ‘Madoc,’ which comes from the Welsh word ‘mad’ meaning ‘good’ or ‘fortunate.’
+It is derived from the Welsh personal name ‘Madoc,’ which comes from the Welsh word ‘mad’ meaning ‘good’ or ‘fortunate.’
 The other alternatives of the name are Maddox, Mattock, Maddick, Maddog, Mattack and Madog.

 58. Meredith